 For the next week, a dozen people in the Agency were continuously engaged in handling incoming messages on the case, writing reports to be cabled out, tracing the names mentioned, and researching files.
 Within a week, 27 cabled reports had gone out to the White House, the State Department, and the FBI.
-Many cables of guidance and inquiry had been sent to our overseas stations, and many pieces of information on OSWALD and his wife had been received back.
-The Mexico City Station researched its telephone taps very thoroughly and came up with several more conversations probably involving OSWALD, but not actually mentioning this name; these connected him also to the Cuban Consulate in Mexico City.
+Many cables of guidance and inquiry had been sent to our oversees stations, and many pieces of information on OSMALD and his wife had been received back.
+The Mexico City Station researched its telephone taps very thoroughly and came up with several more conversations probably involving OSMALD, but not actually mentioning this name; these connected him also to the Cuban Consulate in Mexico City.
 Several Mexicans were arrested and questioned about his activities, giving a good picture of what he was really up to.
-Many conferences were held with the FBI liaison officer who asked us for certain actions and passed us information from the FBI investigation.
-On the minus side, a host of fabricators, some anonymous, bombarded overseas embassies with spurious tips on the case, most of which we investigated.
+Many conferences were held with the FAT liaison officer who asked us for certain actions and passed us information from the FAT investigation.
+On the minus side, a host of fabricators, most of which we investigated.
 All of these are soon discredited, but they are still coming in.